browserengineering/book/book/invalidation.md

   the `TextLayout` and `InputLayout` methods
 - Basically every layout method calls `display_px`

-Luckily, none of these break idempotency.
+Luckily, none of these break idempotence.
 The `new_line` method is only called through `layout`, which resets the `children` array.
 Similarly, `text` and `input` are also only called through `layout`, which means all of the `LineLayout` children are reset.
 And `get_font`